julcontrerass/julcontrerass/README.md

 ### 👨‍💻 About Me:

-I am 20 years old.
-I’m studying software development at UADE and Full Stack development at Soy Henry, Also increasing my knowledge in courses related to programming.
+I am 21 years old.
+I am studying software development at the University (UADE) and in April 2023 I finished the Full Stack Developer Bootcamp at Soy Henry, also increasing my knowledge in programming-related courses.
-I seek to develop and grow in the technological field and obtain knowledge in survey and implementation of solutions for different customers.
+I seek to develop and grow in the technological field and obtain knowledge in surveying and implementing solutions for different clients.

 Reach me at: jjulian.contrerass@gmail.com